XR232USB - True Random Numbers @ USB

 sensitivity for UHF and microwaves seem smaller than classical noise

-its discrete components.
-As a matter of fact, even elementary means of
+source in XR232 build of discrete components.
+As a matter of fact, even

-mumbling on the voltage bus, caused by peak loads of HDD-/CD-/DVD-drives or
+the voltage rails, that is caused by peak loads of CPU, HDDs, CD/DVD-drives or

 Just to mention, all parameters of the circuit are kept well within the limit

 values indicated in the datasheet.
 Half a dozen of LM393s have been tested successfully in this

 circuit, so I tend to be optimistic that the noise generator will work with most